ioannisKatri/Tic-Tac-Toe-Ultimate/README.md

 ### Tic-Tac-Toe Configuration
 - Under `src/main/resources` path the configuration file `config.txt` can be found.
-- The application is `config.txt` in order to initialize.
+- The application requires `config.txt` in order to set up.

 #### Configuration file Variables